17 Mckenzie Street

 Frequently asked questions

-What is the size of the land parcel for 17 McKenzie Street?
+What is the size of the land associated with the house at 17 McKenzie Street?

-The property sits on approximately 2,027 m² of land.
-This provides ample outdoor space for gardens, recreation or future development.
+The property sits on a land parcel of approximately 2,027 m².
+This provides ample space for a garden, outbuildings or recreational areas

-How many bedrooms and bathrooms does the house have?
+How many bedrooms and bathrooms does the home at 17 McKenzie Street have?

-The home features four bedrooms and two bathrooms, offering comfortable accommodation for a family or multiple occupants.
+The house features four bedrooms and two bathrooms, offering comfortable accommodation for a family or guests

-What natural features are close to the property?
+What community facilities are located nearby the property?